26 Aerodynamics of Bluff Bodies

 The Reynolds number of the golf ball based on its diameter is

-\[ Re = \frac{\varrho V d}{\mu} \]
+\[ Re = \frac{\varrho \, V d}{\mu} \]

-where \varrho and \mu can be assumed to take MSL ISA values, i.e., in SI units then \varrho = 1.225 kg/m3 and \mu = 1.48 x 10-5 kg m-1 s-1.
+where \varrho and \mu can be assumed to take MSL ISA values, i.e., in SI units, then \varrho = 1.225 kg/m3 and \mu = 1.48 x 10-5 kg m-1 s-1.
 Inserting the values using 257.5 kph or 71.53 m/s gives

-\[ Re = \frac{\varrho V d}{\mu} = \frac{1.225 \times 71.53 \times 0.04267}{1.48 \times 10^{-5}} = 2.13 \times 10^5 \]
+\[ Re = \frac{\varrho \, V d}{\mu} = \frac{1.225 \times 71.53 \times 0.04267}{1.48 \times 10^{-5}} = 2.13 \times 10^5 \]

 and for 217.4 kph or 60.39 m/s gives

-\[ Re = \frac{\varrho V d}{\mu} = \frac{1.225 \times 60.39 \times 0.04267}{1.48 \times 10^{-5}} = 2.53 \times 10^5 \]
+\[ Re = \frac{\varrho \, V d}{\mu} = \frac{1.225 \times 60.39 \times 0.04267}{1.48 \times 10^{-5}} = 2.53 \times 10^5 \]

 Aerodynamics of Spinning Balls

-Another effect experienced by golf balls, as well as other balls used for numerous games and sports, is a lift force produced by its spinning motion, e.g., a backspin or topspin.
-The spin of a ball spoils the horizontal symmetry of the flow about it, creating differential pressure and producing a lift force.
-This behavior is called the Magnus effect and named after Heinrich Magnus, the German scientist who first investigated it, as illustrated in the figure below.
+Another effect experienced by golf balls and other balls used in different games and sports is a lift force produced by their spinning motion, e.g., a backspin or topspin.
+The spin of a ball spoils the horizontal symmetry of the flow, creating differential pressure and producing a lift force.
+This behavior is called the Magnus effect and is named after Heinrich Magnus, the German scientist who first investigated it in the 19th century, as illustrated in the figure below.
+In some cases, Magnus observed a tendency of a cannonball to curve or veer significantly away from their expected flight path.
+He concluded that this behavior was because of their residual spinning motion as the cannonball left the barrel.
+Isaac Newton also noticed this same behavior while observing people playing tennis.

 Complex Three-Dimensional Bluff Bodies